railwayapp/docs/src/pages/reference/priority-boarding.md

 title: Priority Boarding
 ---

 Priority Boarding is Railway's beta program.
-The Railway Team frequently makes new features available to Priority Boarding members and provides a Discord channel to collect feedback before general availability.
+The railway team are always working on pushing new beta features out to priority boarding.
+We also offer a Discord channel dedicated to this, allowing you to submit feedback.

 To read more about Priority Boarding, check out [Priority Boarding: The Journey to Get There](https://blog.railway.app/p/building-the-beta).